 What happens when you specify wrong

 - Under-specifying.
 Using an 8.8 where a 10.9 was called for.
-The bolt stretches plastically under load, loses preload, the joint fatigues, eventually fails.
-Usually not on day one — three to six months down the line, which makes root cause hard to find.
+The bolt stretches plastically under load and loses preload.
+The joint fatigues, then eventually fails.
+Usually not on day one: three to six months down the line, which makes root cause hard to find.

 At our counter, tell me three things and I can pick the right bolt in 30 seconds: